ansible/ansible-documentation/docs/docsite/rst/network/user_guide/network_best_practices_2.5.rst

 Get running configuration
 -------------------------

-The :ref:`arista.eos.eos_config <ansible_collections.arista.eos.eos_config_module>` and :ref:`vyos.vyos.vyos_config <ansible_collections.vyos.vyos.vyos_config_module>` modules have a ``backup:`` option that when set will cause the module to create a full backup of the current ``running-config`` from the remote device before any changes are made.
+The :ansplugin:`arista.eos.eos_config <arista.eos.eos_config#module>` and :ansplugin:`vyos.vyos.vyos_config <vyos.vyos.vyos_config#module>` modules have a ``backup:`` option that when set will cause the module to create a full backup of the current ``running-config`` from the remote device before any changes are made.
 The backup file is written to the ``backup`` folder in the playbook root directory.
 If the directory does not exist, it is created.

 To demonstrate how we can move the backup file to a different location, we register the result and move the file to the path stored in ``backup_path``.